 Favorite thing Our first stop where we got out to take pictures was along the river at what the guide said were lighthouses (there were two) but which the travel literature called Rostrums.
 Apparently several times a year, they build a fire at the top of it in a kind of bazaar thing (I find that it is a gas light).
 Stuck onto the side are ship bows which the guide said were the prows of vanquished enemies and there were statues around the bottom of Neptune, angel figureheads etc

 Apparently in the 19th century lights on these two columns actually served as aids to navigation to guide vessels in the Neva River.
 The style of the columns comes from ancient Greece and Rome where rostral columns were erected to commemorate naval victories.
 The ships stuck on the side of the shafts are called "rostra" and they do represent prows of captured ships.
-The stone figures at the bottom of these columns represent or personify the rivers Volga, Neva and Volkhov.
+The stone figures at the bottom of these columns represent or personify the four rivers - Volga, Neva, Volchov and Dnieper

 The anchors are different types, triple hook for river, doublehook for sea.

 Favorite thing Monument for Chijik Pyjik is one of most little monuments in the world.
 It is 11 cm height.
 It is located at Fontanka, near former Imperial school of jurisprudence.
 Students weared yellow-green uniforms, for what they were named Chijik Pyjik.

 Fondest memory Popular belief about bronze Chijik Pyjik.
 If you flip a coin and your coin hit on base, it brings happiness and your dreams come true.

 2. Try Russian ice cream (especially from khlodokombinat #1 - ice cream concern #1)

 4. Come during the summer to see the 'white nights'